Exorga, Inc. - Consultants in Chemistry, Molecular Modeling, and the Environment

 More Modern

-Exorga, Inc. has developed STR3DI32, “the next generation of molecular modelers”.
-Based on the new QVBMM molecular mechanics force field, this high-level molecular modeling tool has re-defined the standards for molecular mechanics programs.
-STR3DI32 will enable you to tackle theoretical problems in organic chemistry that are outside of the reach of all other molecular mechanics based force fields.
+StruMM3D, “the next generation of molecular modelers, powered by the new QVBMM molecular mechanics force field, is a high-level molecular modeling tool has re-defined the standards for molecular mechanics programs.
+StruMM3Dwill enable you to tackle theoretical problems in organic chemistry that are outside of the reach of all other molecular mechanics based force fields.
 You'll also be able to explore some problems that cannot be fully resolved by the currently available molecular orbital-based methods.

 More Versatile